Refaat El-Sayed: Early life

 After a few years, he left Sweden for the United States, where he worked as a consultant for SDS Biotech.
-He would later claim to have studied at UC Davis in California, though there is no proof he ever did so - the university denies having any student with that name.
+He would later claim to have studied at UC Davis in California, though there is no proof he ever did so – the university denies having any student with that name.
 His ambition was to start a biotechnology company, and to develop his inventions and patents in the field of water purification.
 In the mid-1970s, he acquired his first company, which he renamed Mikrochem.

 In 1981, he turned his attention to Fermenta, a subsidiary of Astra located in Strängnäs near Stockholm.
 Fermenta's main output was raw materials used for the production of antibiotics, an activity considered at the time of low strategic value.
 It was an ageing, money losing business, which Astra was eager to get rid of.
 El-Sayed became the new owner after taking a loan of one million kronor from Handelsbanken.
-But in order to develop itself, Fermenta needed even more money, and El-Sayed decided to go public, at a time that marked the start of a bull run for the Stockholm stock exchange.
+El-Sayed has 29 patents in the applied microbiological process Swedish Patent Registry.
+But to develop itself, Fermenta needed even more money, and El-Sayed decided to go public, at a time that marked the start of a bull run for the Stockholm stock exchange.